Updated on 02/12/2022

 Having a complete and mobile-friendly website is no longer a nice-to-have, it’s a must-have for every sector.
 Nevertheless, in Italy, only 10% of insurance agencies have online capabilities and, in most cases, it doesn’t include mobile functionality.
 This is the first big challenge that insurance marketing strategies must address in order to take advantage of new innovations and technologies, such as IoT-based services to assist customers.

-In the study “Financial Services’ Global Distribution & Marketing Consumer Survey”, conducted by Accenture in 2017, the report highlights how Digital Marketing, information asset management, internet of things (IoT), Robotics, Cognitive Computing, and Blockchain represent new opportunities to improve the relationship with customers throughout the customer journey.
+In the study “Financial Services’ Global Distribution & Marketing Consumer Survey”, conducted by Accenture, the report highlights how Digital Marketing, information asset management, internet of things (IoT), Robotics, Cognitive Computing, and Blockchain represent new opportunities to improve the relationship with customers throughout the customer journey.
 All of these tools, combined with competitive pricing, can be important drivers for customer loyalty.
 The biggest challenge for insurance companies is to be “phygital”, that is, able to combine the physical and the digital world.

 Insurance companies are increasingly adopting a customer-centric approach, transforming the offer from passive to active.
 Insurance marketing strategies are now based on putting customers’ needs at the center and providing them personalized and relevant services.